 While the X340 Pro 165Hz is a joy to use, it does have a couple of shortcomings, though I wouldn’t consider them to be a dealbreaker by any means.
 Anyway, because this monitor has a VA panel, it does have some ghosting when displaying darker elements.

 Is the ghosting noticeable?
 Yes.
-It is enough to be a distraction in fast-paced games or everyday use?
+Is it enough to be a distraction in fast-paced games or everyday use?
 Not really.
 To be honest, the only time I’m really aware of this issue is when I’m scrolling through darker elements on a white background.
 When I’m gaming, it’s a non-issue (in my opinion).

 And then there’s the viewing angles of the X340 Pro 165Hz.
 Colours shift when the monitor is viewed at an extreme angle, but this is really an inherent characteristic of VA panels.
 While its viewing angles is not quite as wide as another monitor with an IPS screen, it’s good enough for use in most scenarios.